Salvador Laurel: Legal career

-In Manila, Laurel joined his brothers in the Laurel Law Offices in Intramuros.
-During his early years as a barrister, he became deeply involved with legal aid.
-He was appalled to discover that 94% of the cases filed by indigents in the fiscal's office were dismissed for lack of counsel.
-This led him to found Citizen's Legal Aid Society of the Philippines (CLASP) in 1967.
+In Manila, Laurel joined his brothers at the Laurel Law Offices in Intramuros, where he began his career as a barrister with a strong commitment to legal aid.
+Troubled by the discovery that 94% of cases filed by indigent individuals in the fiscal office were dismissed due to lack of counsel, he founded the Citizen's Legal Aid Society of the Philippines (CLASP) in 1967.
+Laurel actively campaigned nationwide, rallying lawyers to join his mission to provide justice for people experiencing poverty.
+By the end of its first year, CLASP had enlisted 750 lawyers.

-He campaigned throughout the country, convincing lawyers to join him in his quest to bring justice to the poor, and by the end of that first year, 750 lawyers had joined CLASP.
-For his brilliant record as “Defender of the Defenseless,” the young Laurel was awarded "Lawyer of the Year 1967" by the Justice and Court Reporters Association (JUCRA).

-Years later, in 1976, no less than the International Bar Association honored him with the "Most Outstanding Legal Aid Lawyer of the World" award in Stockholm.
-Recalls Laurel: "I went to Stockholm alone...We were more than four hundred lawyers from eighty countries all over the globe at that assembly, presided over by Sir William Carter of England.
-When I was announced as the awardee of the year – the Most Outstanding Legal Aid Lawyer of the World – I couldn't believe it.
-I was cited for founding CLASP, for having been involved in legal aid since 1966, for the justice-of-the-poor laws I had pushed through in Congress, and for continuing to champion human rights despite the imposition of martial law."
+For his advocacy and dedication as the "Defender of the Defenseless," Laurel was recognized as "Lawyer of the Year 1967" by the Justice and Court Reporters Association (JUCRA).
+In 1976, his efforts gained international acclaim when the International Bar Association awarded him the "Most Outstanding Legal Aid Lawyer of the World" in Stockholm.
+Reflecting on the honor, Laurel recalled his surprise and pride at being recognized for his work with CLASP, advocacy for justice-of-the-poor laws, and steadfast commitment to human rights during the martial law era.

-A legal scholar and a professor of law the Lyceum University, Laurel edited the Proceedings of the Philippine Constitutional Convention (1934–1935) in seven (7) volumes based on and faithfully reproduced from the personal record kept by his father, Dr. Jose P. Laurel, a delegate from Batangas to the said Convention.
-These massive tomes were published in 1966.
+In addition to his legal practice, Laurel was a distinguished legal scholar and professor at Lyceum University.
+He edited the Proceedings of the Philippine Constitutional Convention (1934–1935), meticulously reproducing records kept by his father, Dr. José P. Laurel, a delegate to the Convention.
+This monumental work, spanning seven volumes, was published in 1966.

 Political career

 Senator

-It was not until 1967 that Salvador H. Laurel seriously entered politics, when he won a Senate seat in the sixth Congress.
-He officially took his oath of office as senator on December 30, 1967.
-At 39 years old (38 at the time of his election), Laurel became the youngest Nacionalista senator in post-war history – a record that would be held for the next forty years.
+It was not until 1967 that Salvador H. Laurel seriously entered politics, running for the Senate under the Nacionalista Party.
+During his campaign, he was injured in a car accident while returning to the Magellan International Hotel in Cebu City in the early hours of September 24, 1967.
+Due to his injuries, Laurel underwent a surgical operation in Manila, with his wife Celia briefly campaigning on his behalf during his recovery.
+Upon returning to his senatorial campaign, Laurel attempted to be energetic in his demeanor in order to offset his injured image with a cast.
+Laurel ultimately won a Senate seat in the sixth Congress, and officially took his oath of office as senator on December 30, 1967.
+At 39 years old, Laurel became the youngest Nacionalista senator in post-war history – a record that would be held for the next 40 years.

 In the Senate, he authored five "justice for the poor laws" also known as "Laurel laws."